aplteam/Tatin/docs/SyntaxReference.md

 The file apl-buildlist.json as well as all directories in that folder will be deleted.
 Then all packages listed in the file apl-dependencies.txt are re-installed from scratch.

-Note that packages with different major version numbers are considered different.
+Note that packages with different major version numbers are considered to be different packages.

 By default all known Registries with a priority greater than 0 are scanned, but you may specify a particular Registry as a third (optional) argument.

-The left argument is optional and, if specified, typically created by calling [`CreateReInstallParms`](#CreateReInstallParms).
+The left argument is optional and is, if specified, typically created by calling [`CreateReInstallParms`](#CreateReInstallParms).

 It may carry three parameters: